 First, capital letters are easy to identify and point out.
 My son Archer loves to point out the letter A in logos, street signs and movie titles!
 At his age the number 1 thing that I want for him is to be able to recognize and correctly identify his letters.

 I also liked that uppercase letters are easier to draw, especially for little hands.
 While he’s not quite ready to start writing just yet, it does seem to motivate him to try to write his letters when it’s something he feels more confident with.
 They aren’t full of curves, don’t cross back over each other, and I don’t have to explain to him “why” the lines start and stop in random places (like in the little r or t).

 Now when it comes to teaching your child to actually write and put together words by writing, that’s a whole different conversation.
 But for teaching your toddler the alphabet, I believe that starting with uppercase letters makes the most sense.
-Once they master those, you can start adding in lowercase letters too!
+Once they master those, you can start adding in lower case letters too!

 How to Teach the Alphabet to Preschoolers/Toddlers

 When it comes to teaching the alphabet to your preschooler or toddler, there are so many approaches and ways to help them learn!
 You don’t have to go in alphabetical order, either.

 Go with a classic – ABC Sing-A-Long Songs

 Who doesn’t love a fun sing-a-long?
 While of course there’s the old classic ABC song (which is the first alphabet song most children learn), there are also a ton of new approaches out there too.

 Check out this great YouTube playlist from Cocomelon that includes 35 minutes of songs about the alphabet for your little learner!

 Look for books that teach the Alphabet